 PC Mark Tests

 In order to provide an industry-recognized performance test, we used the PC Mark 10 Professional Edition testing suite.
-Users using PC Mark 10 benchmark should take care to minimize all external factors that could affect the testing suite, and strictly follow at least the suggestions documented inside the PC Mark manual, to get consistent and valid/useful results.
+Users using PC Mark 10 benchmark1 should take care to minimize all external factors that could affect the testing suite, and strictly follow at least the suggestions documented inside the PC Mark manual, to get consistent and valid/useful results.
 Furthermore, the tests should be repeated several times to verify them.
 For more information about the various consumer scenarios tests included in PC Mark, please read the whitepaper on their website.

 “No security software” is tested on a baseline system without any security software installed, which scores 100 points in the PC Mark 10 benchmark.

 Baseline system: Intel Core i3-6006U machine with 4GB RAM and SSD drive